 Netflix, YouTube, Tinder, and Amazon are all examples of recommender systems in use.
 The systems entice users with relevant suggestions based on the choices they make.

 - News Websites

 - Stock Trading Support Systems

 And the list is not exhaustive.
 Bottom line?
-If you want to provide user with targeted choices, recommender systems are the answer.
+If you want to provide users with targeted choices, recommender systems are the answer.